North Brooksville, Florida

 North Brooksville is a census-designated place (CDP) in Hernando County, Florida, United States.
-The population was 3,544 at the 2010 census.
+As of the 2020 census, North Brooksville had a population of 3,506.
 It is a suburb included in the Tampa-St. Petersburg-Clearwater, Florida Metropolitan Statistical Area.

 Geography

-North Brooksville is located in east-central Hernando County at (28.563392, -82.400677).
+North Brooksville is located in east-central Hernando County.
 It borders the northwest, north, and northeast sides of the city of Brooksville, the Hernando County seat.

 U.S. Route 98 runs through the western part of North Brooksville, leading south into Brooksville and northwest 20 mi to Homosassa Springs.
 U.S. Route 41 crosses the central reach of North Brooksville, leading south into Brooksville and north 19 mi to Inverness.

 According to the United States Census Bureau, the CDP has a total area of 17.1 km2, of which 0.05 sqkm, or 0.29%, are water.